rkoopmann/rkoopmann.github.io/_posts/2007/2007-11-09-whats-the-point.md

 ---
 layout: post
-title: what's the point of this?
+title: What's the Point of This?
 author: rkoopmann
 category: sas
 tags:
+- sas
 - array
 - do loop
 - rant
-summary:
-updated: true
 ---

 i'm working on some survey data containing a few select all that apply-type items. in the data set, they have the same number of variables, but they aren't dummy variables as i expected. for some reason that escapes me, they "pushed" all the selected response options to the left.